geminabox/geminabox/README.md

 ## System Requirements

-- Ruby 2.2 though 3.1 (Ruby 2.7, 3.0, or 3.1 is highly recommended)
+- Ruby 2.2 through 3.1 (Ruby 2.7, 3.0, or 3.1 is highly recommended)
-- RubyGems 1.8.25+, 2.x, and 3.0 through 3.3 (2.5.2 or higher is highly recommended)
+- RubyGems 2.4 through 3.3 (2.5.2 or higher is highly recommended)

-Use RubyGems the latest version (at least 2.5.2) for as an end-user full features like ([gem yank --host](https://github.com/rubygems/rubygems/pull/1361)).
+Use RubyGems the latest version (at least 2.5.2) for as an end-user full features like [`gem yank --host`](https://github.com/rubygems/rubygems/pull/1361).

 ## Server Setup